social, economic, and policy worlds using complexity and systems science

 Informing energy and environmental policy, evaluation, and governance

 Hi, I'm Pete...

-I am a social scientist, economist, and complexity scientist.
-I regularly use research methods such as agent-based modelling, systems mapping, and network analysis in my applied environmental, energy, and public health research and policy analysis.
+I am a social scientist, economist, complexity scientist, and systems thinker.
+I regularly use research methods such as agent-based modelling and systems mapping in my applied environmental, energy, and public health research and policy analysis.
 I teach on a range of undergraduate and masters courses, focussing on the economics of environmental change, and the use of complexity and systems sciences in environmental issues.

-I live in west London, have three kids (!!), enjoy cycling, and am a vegetarian.
+I live in London, have three kids (!!), enjoy cycling, and am a vegetarian.

 To have a look at my academic publications you can find my Google Scholar page here.
-The website for my ESRC fellowship on public-private partnerships and collaboration also has lots of information and can be found here.
+The website for my ESRC fellowship on public-private partnerships and collaboration also has lots of information and can be found here (until Jan 2024).

 My book on systems mapping, a practical guide written with my long-term collaborator and friend, Dr. Alexandra Penn.